arizonaCameraLab/interferometricFocalPlanes/README.md

 # **Official Repository for *Interferometric Focal Planes***

-This repository contains the supporting code for the article **"*Interferometric Focal Planes*" (under review)**.
+This repository contains the supporting code for the article ***Interferometric Focal Planes* (under review)**.
 The code implements Monte Carlo simulations to estimate parameters in several prototype objects, including:

 - Two point sources
 - A line source